-Lines 4 and 5.-Enter the costs of travel from your old home to your new home.
-These include transportation, meals, and lodging on the way.
+Line 4.-Enter the costs of travel from your old home to your new home.
+These include transportation and lodging on the way.
 Include costs for the day you arrive.
-Report the cost of transporation and lodging on line 4.
-Report your meal expenses separately on line 5.
 Although not all the members of your household have to travel together or at the same time, you may only include expenses for one trip per person.

-If you use your own cars, you may figure the expenses by using either:
+If you use your own car(s), you may figure the expenses by using either:

-- Actual out-of-pocket expenses for gas and oil, or - Mileage at the rate of 9 cents a mile.
+Actual out-of-pocket expenses for gas and oil, or

+• Mileage at the rate of 9 cents a mile.